lzim/mtl/red/part2/part2_facilitator/mtl_red_part_2_say.md

   This column [highlight column] gives the description or definition of the variable.
   This column [highlight column] contains additional details about how individual patient data are extracted and used to calculate your team’s historical trends.

-### 2. Select a second module for review.
+### 2. Select a second module for review

 - Check out the last 2 columns, to the right of the numerical data.
   This column [highlight column] gives the description or definition of the variable.
   This column [highlight column] contains additional details about how individual patient data are extracted and used to calculate your team’s historical trends.

 - Find a variable that is important to your team.
 How is it estimated in this table?
 What are its units?

 - Where can you find even more detailed information about your team data?

 - You can click on the “DataNotes” tab for a breakdown of how the patient cohort is defined, which CPT codes are used to define each service, and the patient engagement patterns (for the Psychotherapy module).

 ### 3. Are there any team data table values you would like to explore in the team data UI?

 - If so, which ones?
 Open the data UI to examine your question.

 ### 4. Does the team see any values in the team data that seem to vary significantly from expectations?